 Coastal: Beaufort, Berkeley, Charleston, Colleton, Dorchester, Georgetown, Hampton, Horry, Jasper and Williamsburg counties.

 Plant spinach seed in rows 1 to 3 feet apart, spacing seed 2 inches apart in the row.
 Plant seed ½ inch deep and firm the soil over the seed to help ensure germination.
-Seed can also be broadcast on 12 inch-wide beds.
+Seed can also be broadcast on 12-inch wide beds.
 It is important to use new, fresh seed each year.
 Spinach seed that is more than a year old does not germinate well.

 Most spinach that is grown in South Carolina is of the semi-savoy type.
 The savoy characteristic refers to the amount of leaf crinkle.
 Slow-bolting is an important varietal characteristic for overwintered and spring plantings.
 Bolting is the formation of the flower stalk.
-Resistance to downy mildew is an important characteristic in a spinach variety.
+Resistance to downy mildew is another important characteristic in a spinach variety.

 A soil test is always the best method of determining the fertilization needs of the crop.
 Information on soil testing is available in HGIC 1652, Soil Testing.
+Spinach is sensitive to acidic soils; therefore, follow the results of a soil test to maintain a soil pH between 6.0 and 7.0.

 Harvest & Storage